-It will affect personally identifiable data which includes email addresses and cookies too.
+It will affect personally identifiable data, which includes email addresses and cookies too.

-So no…Brexit won’t make us exempt.
-If you’ve got subscribers who could potentially be in the EU then you must be compliant.
-Equally, these rules are best practice already so this is your chance to get ahead of the game before we see any specific UK legislation introduced.
+So, no: Brexit won’t make us exempt.
+If you’ve got subscribers who live or travel in the EU, you must be compliant.
+These rules are best practice anyway, so this is your chance to get ahead of the game before we see any specific UK legislation introduced.

-Under the GDPR you’re most likely the Data Controller, and an agency counts as a Data Processor.
+Under the GDPR you’re most likely the data controller and an agency counts as a data processor.

 Both parties have a responsibility to be compliant.
-So if we’re the ones sending your emails, start talking to us.
+So, if we’re the ones sending your emails, start talking to us.

 The fines recently levied on Google and Microsoft surrounding data protection show that governing bodies aren’t afraid of enforcement.

-You’ve got 322 days, 13 hours and 44 minutes (as of the time of writing) to get yourselves in ship shape.
+You’ve got 322 days, 13 hours and 44 minutes (at the time of writing!) to get ship-shape.